kapilnila/kapilnila/README.md

 🎓 BTech in Electrical Engineering, IIT Ropar
 💻 Full-Stack Developer | Python • Django • React
-📚 Currently learning: REST APIs, React Hooks, OAuth Integration
+📚 Currently working on: REST APIs, React Hooks, OAuth Integration
-🎯 Goal: To become a Software Development Engineer (SDE) at a top tech company
+🎯 Goal: To be a Software Development Engineer (SDE) at a top tech company

 ---